 While following these guidelines is helpful, they are not mandatory.
 Even if you have not taken all of the above steps – for example, you did not register with the VEC – you may still be able to show that your job search was done in good faith.

-If you are facing a challenge to your right to temporary total disability benefits, an attorney can carefully review your case and help you to protect your rights.
+If you are facing a challenge to your right to temporary total disability benefits, a Richmond workers compensation attorney at Geoff McDonald & Associates can carefully review your case and help you to protect your rights.